MicrosoftDocs/azure-devops-docs/docs/project/wiki/wiki-create-repo.md

 #### [Browser](#tab/browser)

 Provision a new Git repository that stores all your wiki pages and related artifacts.
-From the Wiki landing page, select **Create Project Wiki**.
+From the wiki landing page, select **Create Project wiki**.
 (Even if you use TFVC for source control, you can create a wiki with a Git repository.)

 ::: moniker range=">= azure-devops-2019"